schollii/pypubsub/docs/installation.rst

 System Requirements
 -------------------

-Requires Python >= 3.3.
-It has been tested on Windows 7 and various flavors of \*nix (such as Fedora, OpenSuse, Ubuntu and OSX).
-For Python < 3.5, there are additional requirements:
+Requires Python >= 3.7.
+It has been tested on recent Windows and various flavors of \*nix (such as Fedora, Ubuntu and macOS).

-- Python 3.4: requires the "typing" package (from PyPI)
-- Python 3.3: requires the same as 3.4 + enum34, pathlib and weakrefmethod (all on PyPI)

 Please post on pypubsub forum (see :ref:`label-support` section) if you have successfully used PyPubSub with other combinations of Python and Platform.